PVahr/fluid_front_video_analysis/README.md

 ![Screenshot](docs_pics/fronts.png)

 You can call 'compute_and_plot_power_spectrum()' to plot the spatial power spectra, averaged over the whole video, of the front.
 It can reveal characteristic length scales and power law behaviours, but to obtain meaningful scaling the front must be continuos, i.e. there must be no jump between the left and right extrema of it.
+A jump will give an artificial power law behaviour S(q) ~ q^-2, which is its Fourier transform.
-This is implemented by "tilting" it, substracting the appropriate linear slope, as you can appreciate in the plot:
+The fix is implemented by "tilting" the front, substracting the appropriate linear slope, as you can appreciate in the plot:
 ![Screenshot](docs_pics/power_spectra.png)

-Finaly you can plot the "waiting time matrix", which is simply the accumulation of the front in all frames of the video, and its kind of inverse, the "velocity matrix", which is obtained by inverting every non-zero point of the waiting time matrix and multipling it by the frame rate of the video:
+Finally you can plot the "waiting time matrix", which is simply the accumulation of the front in all frames of the video, and its kind of inverse, the "velocity matrix", which is obtained by inverting every non-zero point of the waiting time matrix and multipling it by the frame rate of the video:
 ![Screenshot](docs_pics/velocity_matrix.png)

-This is the handy interactive cropping of the video:
+This is the handy interactive cropping of the video (it plots first middle last frames):
 ![Screenshot](docs_pics/interactive_cropping.png)

 This is the handy cropping in time of the video, based on the frame number: